-We get asked a whole range of questions related to PPI Claims every day, so to make it easier for you to find out a bit more, we’ve put together this list of PPI FAQs.
+We get asked a whole range of questions related to PPI Claims every day, so to make it easier for you to find out a bit more, we have put together this list of PPI FAQs.

 If your question is not answered below, please contact us and a member of our friendly team will get back to you with an answer.
 If we think your question might be useful to other people, you might even find we add it below!

 Our guide to your most frequently asked PPI questions…